 The following diagram represents the communication process

-Thus, it is clear that communication process is the set of some sequential steps involved in transferring message as well as feedback.
+Thus, it is clear that communication process is the set of some sequential steps involved in transferring messages as well as feedback.
 The process requires a sender who transmits message through a channel to the receiver.
 Then the receiver decodes the message and sends back some type of signal or feedback.

-Steps or elements of communication process
+Elements of communication process

 The communication process refers to the steps through which communication takes place between the sender and the receiver.
 This process starts with conceptualizing an idea or message by the sender and ends with the feedback from the receiver.
 In details, communication process consists of the following eight steps: